-The defense of the club will improve, and we have pace in the team and a well-suited team for Mourinho’s preferred counter-attacking football.
-Chelsea requires as much rebuilding and it is probable that Arsenal and Tottenham will lose some of their best players to clubs outside of England.
-Guardiola has a strong team at his disposal but it isn’t as strong as his previous teams Bayern or Barcelona, so we have an open title chase next season, my money is on the Red Devils.”
+The defence of the club will improve, and we have pace in the team which is well-suited for Mourinho’s preferred counter-attacking football.
+Chelsea requires as much rebuilding as us and it is probable that Arsenal and Tottenham will lose some of their best players to clubs outside of England.
+Guardiola has a strong team at his disposal but it isn’t as strong as his previous teams Bayern or Barcelona, so we have an open title chase this season.
+My money is on the Red Devils.”

 Anup Tuladhar on Jurgen Klopp

 “Klopp did a fantastic job with Liverpool last season with the players in his plate.
 He’s an interesting person and we are positive about this season.

 We might not win cups or the league but the team’s going to get better once players get Klopp’s philosophy.
 Other teams need rebuilding, especially, United and Chelsea, but we are in the same boat and no different from them.
 We have an open season this year with top 4 possible for everyone.

 Arsenal doesn’t seem like a league winning team and Tottenham had a one good season like we had with Suarez in its prime, so, I don’t expect much from these teams this season.
 We’re signing players such as Mane, Matip, Wijnaldum, Klavan and Karius in Klopp’s wish list and we have a squad of better players.
 It’s going to be Klopp’s first whole season, so it’s going to be exciting.”